scottlawsonbc/audio-reactive-led-strip/README.md

 If `pip` is not found try using `python -m pip install` instead.

 ### Installing macOS dependencies
-On macOS you have to use python3 and also install `portaudio` for `pyaudio` to install.
+On macOS, python3 is required and `portaudio` must be used in place of `pyaudio`.
 If you don't have brew installed you can get it here: https://brew.sh

 ```